Wilibeast/design-pattern-practice/README.md

     - Allows you to compose objects into tree structures to represent part-whole hierarchies.
 This pattern is particularly useful when you need to treat individual objects and compositions of objects uniformly.

+5. **Flyweight**
+    - Used to minimize memory usage or computational expenses by sharing as much as possible with related objects.
+It's particularly useful when you have a large number of similar objects, and many of them can share common state.

 ## Behavioral Patterns

 1. **Command**